Damitwhy/NA-Share/README.md

        ```

 4. **Install Dependencies**:
-   - Install all dependencies from the
+   - Install all dependencies from the requirements.txt:

-requirements.txt

-:
      ```sh
      pip install -r requirements.txt
      ```